The Psychology of Tiered Pricing: The Decoy Effect Explained

 When done right, tiered pricing doesn’t just offer choice, it guides choice.
 And in a world where margins matter, steering customers toward your highest-value option is one of the smartest marketing moves you can make.

-Because pricing isn’t accounting.
+Clever pricing isn’t accounting.
 It’s psychology.

 Book A Session With A Sydney-Based Digital Growth Expert.